Exploring the Depth of the Jesuit Educational Tradition

 Original translations to English of primary or secondary sources pertaining to Jesuit education are invited.
 Authors are expected to obtain any necessary permissions for material used.

 Submissions of guest opinion articles should be 750–1,000 words on matters related to Jesuit education or Jesuit educational works.
-Submissions should have a clear point of view and be supported by data or professional experience.
-Opinion Articles are published online only and can incorporate charts or photos.
+Submissions should have a clear point-of-view and be supported by data, sources, or professional experience.
+Opinion articles are published online only and may incorporate charts or photos.
+They should make a clear argument about a topic and are not meant to be tools for public relations.
+Submissions should serve readers, not the interests of the author.

 Submissions for interviews should be in the form of a proposal for a guest, topic, and format.
-Interview formats may include video, audio, and text.
+Interview formats may include video, audio, and/or text.
 Any proposal for video and audio must include a plan for closed captions and/or a transcript for accessibility purposes.

-Volumes that are seeking reviews may be sent to:
+Books that are seeking reviews may be sent to:

 Jesuit Educational Quarterly

-Boston College, Institute for Advanced Jesuit Studies
+Institute for Advanced Jesuit Studies

 140 Commonwealth Avenue